 - Some people have placed over reliance on eating these noodles because of their low nutritional value.
 They are not a substitute for a well-balanced diet but should be considered as part of a diet promoting satiety.

 Shirataki noodles hold flavour extremely well and should be versatile enough in ready meals.
 They are a healthy alternative to pasta, stir fry noodles or those used in soups.
+Most suppliers offer just the noodles without any frills to be perfectly honest.

 Yu & Mi have created dried Konyaku Shirataki noodles.
 These are described as low calorie with only 27kcal, low carbohydrate (0.54g) and high fibre (12.5g) per 100g.